Yelawolf

-Michael Wayne Atha (born December 30, 1979), better known by his stage name Yelawolf, is an American rapper.
+Michael Wayne Atha (born December 30, 1979), better known by his stage name Yelawolf, is an American rapper, singer, songwriter, and record producer.
 Born in Gadsden, Alabama, and raised in Antioch, Tennessee, he embarked on his recording career in 2005, releasing four mixtapes to positive local reception.
 His fourth mixtape, Trunk Muzik (2010), earned him wider recognition and led him to sign a recording contract with Interscope Records.
 He re-worked the mixtape into his first major label release, Trunk Muzik 0-60 (2010).

 He entered a joint venture deal with Eminem's Shady Records to release his second studio album, Radioactive (2011), which peaked at number 27 on the Billboard 200.
-His third album, Love Story (2015) peaked at number three on the chart and spawned the single "Till It's Gone," which received platinum certification by the Recording Industry Association of America (RIAA).
-His fourth and fifth albums, Trial by Fire (2017) and Trunk Muzik III (2019), both saw moderate commercial performance and critical praise; his sixth album, Ghetto Cowboy (2019), served as his first independent release following his major label departure.
+His third album, Love Story (2015) peaked at number three on the chart and spawned the single "Till It's Gone", which received platinum certification by the Recording Industry Association of America (RIAA).
+His fourth and fifth albums, Trial by Fire (2017) and Trunk Muzik 3 (2019), both saw moderate commercial performance and critical praise; his sixth album, Ghetto Cowboy (2019), served as his first independent release following his major label departure.

 Early life

 Michael Wayne Atha was born on December 30, 1979, in Gadsden, Alabama.
 He has described himself as "[representing] the people that are the core of America".
 Yelawolf said his stage name was inspired by his father.
 Throughout childhood, Atha moved often.
 He spent much of his time in Antioch, Tennessee, and attended Carter Lawrence Middle School in Nashville, which is located near the Edgehill Homes apartment projects.
-He says that during that time, "hip hop started making sense to me.
-That's where hip hop made sense culturally."
+He says that during that time, "hip-hop started making sense to me.
+That's where hip-hop made sense culturally."

 Regarding his stage name and persona, Yelawolf has said that his father is Cherokee, but also that he's "always been … just white."
-He says he constructed the name "Yelawolf" from the word "Yela" (which Atha claims is Cherokee for "sun" (Note: The word "Yela" does not exist in the Cherokee language.
-See the Cherokee Dictionary and the Cherokee word list at the official site of the Cherokee Nation, to look up the actual Cherokee word for "sun".
-Tera Wolf)) and the English word "Wolf" because it "represents the duality between his intellectual 'light' side... and his aggressive, survivalist 'dark' side."
+He says he constructed the name "Yelawolf" from the word "Yela" (which Atha claims is Cherokee for "sun") (Note: The word "Yela" does not exist in the Cherokee language.
+See the Cherokee Dictionary and the Cherokee word list at the official site of the Cherokee Nation, to look up the actual Cherokee word for "sun".) and the English word "wolf" because it "represents the duality between his intellectual 'light' side... and his aggressive, survivalist 'dark' side."